 • The Primary Care Scholars Program is a mentoring and scholarship program that recognizes students who demonstrate a strong commitment to primary care.
 Students admitted to the program are offered a four-year longitudinal clinical experience with an enriched educational curriculum that focuses on the acquisition of knowledge pertaining to primary care practice, health policy and advocacy, public and population health, as well as the development of leadership and scholarship skills.
 This program will prepare students to be health care leaders.

-• The Service and Community Health Certificate of Distinction is intended to increase familiarity with underserved patient populations in the urban setting and to enhance student involvement within the Phoenix community.
+• The Service of Community Certificate of Distinction is intended to increase familiarity with underserved patient populations in the urban setting and to enhance student involvement within the Phoenix community.
 As a program dedicated to the creation of community-responsive physicians, it offers participants additional opportunities for mentorship, community service and scholarly work.
 Students who pursue this certificate of distinction will be prepared to address the many unique factors which affect the health and well-being of underserved populations and will be recognized for their commitment and devotion to service.

 Apply Now